Champii/Symbiose/README.md

 By order of priority:

+* Catch guest windows inputs
-* Catch keyboard events
+* Optimisation of mouse tracking and events in general
-* Drag n Drop window between screens
+* Slick Drag n Drop window between screens
-* Live update of windows
+* Repair glitch on window refresh
 * Hide source window when dragged out of screen
-* Catch guest windows inputs
-* Multi client
-* Choose where to place clients screens